bishoprook/Cadd9/API.md

 ##### Summary

 Returns a new Accidental based on the given input string.
-Assumes the input will be in plain ASCII format: "b" for flats, "#" for sharps.

 ##### Parameters